webdriverio/webdriverio/CONTRIBUTING.md

 and choose the appropriate version upgrade based on the [Semantic Versioning](https://semver.org/).
 To help choose the right release type, here are some general guidelines:

 - __Breaking Changes__: never do these by yourself!
 A major release is always a collaborative effort between all TSC members.
 It requires consensus from all of them.
 - __Minor Release__: minor releases are always required if a new, user focused feature was added to one of the packages.
-For example if a command was added to WebdriverIO or a service provides a new form of integration a minor version bump would be appropiate.
-However if an internal package like `@wdio/local-runner` exposes a new interface that is solely used internally we can consider that as a patch release.
+For example, if a command was added to WebdriverIO or if a service provides a new form of integration, a minor version bump would be appropriate.
+However if an internal package like `@wdio/local-runner` exposes a new interface that is solely used internally, we can consider that as a patch release.
-- __Patch Release__: everytime a bug was fixed, documentation (this includes TypeScript definitions) got updated or existing functionality was improved we should do a patch release.
+- __Patch Release__: every time a bug is fixed, documentation (this includes TypeScript definitions) gets updated or existing functionality is improved, we should do a patch release.

 If you are unsure about which release type to pick, reach out in the TSC Gitter channel.